Ze-Rato/Battleship-TI-BASIC/README.md

 ## Final Notes
 If you have any suggestions regarding otimization, issues and improving the game in general it would be much apreciated since I'm still a begginner.

-If you want to reset a game you can run *NAVAL1* but if want to continue a game you will execute *NAVAL2*.
+If you want to reset a game you can run *NAVAL1* but if you want to continue a game you'll execute *NAVAL2* instead.

-Also if you have other calculators models (TI 83, TISNPIRE, etc) I would greatly appreciate your feedback!
+Also if you have other calculators models (TI 83, TI-NPIRE, etc) I would greatly appreciate your feedback!